ELD for OBD2

 - Position the ELD near the windshield and away from other electrical components.

 - When it is plugged in, the ELD indicator lights will flash before turning red.

 - Wait about one minute.
 The left-side indicator light should turn green, which indicates that it has a successful GPS connection.
 If it doesn’t, make sure the vehicle and the ELD are positioned in a way that they’re not obstructed by the sky.

 - The right-side indicator light will turn green when the driver downloads the HOS247 app and connects successfully via Bluetooth.

 How to Choose the Right ELD

 Without an ELD, nonexempt drivers are in danger of being put out of service by DOT enforcement officials.
 But finding the right ELD can be an overwhelming process.
 As a result, the FMCSA provides a helpful list of vendors who make ELDs that comply with regulations.
 It is important to note, however, that these vendors are self-certified, meaning motor carriers should still do their due diligence when choosing an ELD.
 Here are three key things to look for in an ELD:

-- Reviews from real users—Reviews posted on unbiased sites such as IOS app store or Google Play store.
+- Reviews from real users—Reviews posted on unbiased sites such as Apple Store or Google Play Store.